 The dry season begins at the end of November, which culminates in the northeast monsoon and brings a spell of dry weather and sunshine until the beginning of the following April.
-There is an estimated 8 hours of sunshine everyday during the dry season, during which the water temperature remains high at 25 degrees.
+There are an estimated 8 hours of sunshine every day during the dry season, during which the water temperature remains high at 25 degrees.

 This is not to say that rain does not occur during the dry season, but it is minimal.
 This dry season also ends the onset of storms and raging winds, so the seas are calmer and also accessible to divers and swimmers.
 Temperatures usually register at approximately 29 degrees Celsius during this season, although the level of humidity is greatly diminished and this provides a far more comfortable stay for visitors from less tropical climbs.

 Overwater bungalows with steps into the amazing green lagoon of the Maldives.

 Although the temperatures often soar to over 30 degrees Celsius and humidity rises accordingly in the wet season, the traditional summer and autumn months also see a great deal of rainfall and strong winds.
 Despite this, there remain a significant number of travellers who choose to visit the Maldives during this period, largely due to the amount of money that can be saved by booking flights and accommodation outside of the peak holiday season.

 Lasting from the middle of April until the end of October, the wet season rarely experiences temperatures of anything less than 27 degrees Celsius, while its peak usually tips the 33 degree Celsius mark.
 The average amount of rainfall that tumbles on an annual basis is approximately 2,540 mm in the north of the island, and slightly higher at 3,810 mm in the southern region.
 The majority of this precipitation falls during the months of June and August, where visitors are also most likely to experience storms and high winds.